Impacts of Individual Fairness on Group Fairness from the Perspective of Generalized Entropy: Experimental Setup and Supplementary Experiments

-This subsection provides the plots illustrating the change of test error and test $I_{\alpha}$ obtained by the hypothesis $\bar{D}$ of Algorithm \ref{alg:fair} in Figures \ref{fig:compas_test_error} and \ref{fig:compas_test_ge}.
+This subsection provides the plots illustrating the change of test error and test $I_{\alpha}$ obtained by the hypothesis $\bar{D}$ of Algorithm \ref{alg:fair} on COMPAS, law school admissions and Dutch census data sets.
+Figures \ref{fig:compas_test_error} and \ref{fig:compas_test_ge} are for average test error and $I_{\alpha}$ for COMPAS data set.
 The behaviors of them are similar to those of adult income data set.
-The convergence behaviors of empirical error and $I_{\alpha}$ are shown in Figures \ref{fig:compas_emp_error_trace}-\ref{fig:compas_emp_error_zoom}.
+Figures \ref{fig:law_school_err} and \ref{fig:law_school_ge} are for law shool admissions data set.
+Figures \ref{fig:dutch_census_err} and \ref{fig:dutch_census_ge} are for Dutch census data set.